anyazarembski/Projects/README.md

 # About
 Hi, I'm Anya Zarembski, a sophomore studying Data Analytics and Mathematics at Drake Univeristy.
-I have experience working with Python, Java, R, and SAS and my coursework includes Intro to CS I & II, Machine Learning, Intro to R and SAS, and Computer Ethics, along with a variety of upper level math and statistics courses.
-I have a variety of projects I've worked on in my courses listed below.
+I have experience working with Python, Java, R, and SAS.
+My coursework includes Intro to CS I & II, Machine Learning, Intro to R and SAS, Computer Ethics, Probability for Analytics, and Calculus I, II, and III.

 # Projects
 ## World Happiness - October 2021